madhavpandey33/CKAD-Reference-Doc/README.md

 1. Git Repo with scenario questions: https://github.com/dgkanatsios/CKAD-exercises
 2. Another good resource: https://codeburst.io/kubernetes-ckad-weekly-challenges-overview-and-tips-7282b36a2681 by Kim Wuestkamp
 3. 150 Question set available [here](https://medium.com/bb-tutorials-and-thoughts/practice-enough-with-these-questions-for-the-ckad-exam-2f42d1228552)

+## My Exam Experience

+Some observations from my exam:
+- You can start the exam 15 mins before the schedule time, so starting early does help because some time it takes long time to complete pre-requisite checks like ID, env, etc.

+- I skipped the questions which had less than 3% weightage with a long description, you can always flag them and come back later to solve it

+- While preparing for this test I bookmarked all the important topic which turned out to be a huge plus when giving the exam

+- The tips for creating aliases helped me complete the exam in ~50 mins and go over the flagged questions once again

+- This exam is all about getting 66%, so you don't have attempt all the questions.
+Make sure whatever you do is correct at least 66% worth of points